genughaben/redshift_datawarehouse/README.md

 It will be loaded in config.py.

 Use Notebook "ETL - Execute and inspect.ipynb" to setup AWS resources, execute ETL and inspect the resulting DWH.
-After "SETUP" and before "EXECUTE" make sure to update DWH_END
+After "SETUP" and before "EXECUTE" make sure to update DWH_ENDPOINT, DWH_ROLE_ARN and HOST.

 ### Description